answersLogoWhite

 The Bill of Rights.

-What does natural rights mean?
+What were the natural rights of Enlightenment?